merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 {:.notice}
 You may need to change the `min` value from the interface for a better representation of ANI across your genomes in your own pangenome.

-{:.notice}
-[`anvi-compute-genome-similarity`](http://merenlab.org/software/anvio/vignette/#anvi-genome-similarity) has replaced `anvi-compute-ani`, now that more metrics are available than just ANI.
-Sorry if this screwed up your workflow.

-{:.notice}
-***A note from Meren***: We have `anvi-compute-genome-similarity`, because someone asked for it on GitHub.
-We thank our proactive users, like [Mike Lee](https://astrobiomike.github.io/), on behalf of the community.

 <div class="extra-info" markdown="1">